temclaugh/fish-schooling/README.md

 Custom urls are of the form: boids.com/GLBoids.html?<Boid_Type>_<Num_Boids>
 And you can supply either 'planes' or 'birds' for <Boid_Type> (no quotes) and any positive integer for <Num_Boids>.

+Our project can also be seen at 3dboids.com

 ACKNOWLEDGEMENTS:
 Baseline code for the GL world adapted from